okfn/opendatasurvey/docs/index.md

 #### Can I run a local Census across multiple countries?

 Yes, that's possible – though we encourage people to focus on cities or regions within one country.
-If you want to learn about the state of open data in countries, we recommend you check the [Open Data Index][open-data-index].
+If you want to learn about the state of open data in countries, we recommend you check the [Global Open Data Index][open-data-index].

 #### Where can I find the list of all local censuses?